 In February 2016, the FASB issued Accounting Standards Update No. 2016-02, Leases (Topic 842) Leases: Amendments to the FASB Accounting Standards Codifications ("ASU 2016-02"), to increase transparency and comparability among organizations by recognizing lease assets and lease liabilities on the balance sheet and disclosing key information about leasing arrangements.
-ASU 2016-02 is effective for public companies for financial statements issued for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
+ASU 2016-02 is effective for public companies for consolidated financial statements issued for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
 Early adoption is permitted.
-Companies must apply a modified retrospective transition approach for leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements.
+Companies must apply a modified retrospective transition approach for leases existing at, or entered into after, the beginning of the earliest comparative period presented in the consolidated financial statements.
 The modified retrospective approach would not require any transition accounting for leases that expired before the earliest comparative period presented.
 Lessees and lessors may not apply a full retrospective transition approach.
-The Company is currently evaluating ASU 2016-02 to determine the potential impact to its consolidated financial statements and related disclosures.
+The Company is currently evaluating ASU 2016-02, and related ASUs issued after February 2016, including Accounting Standard Update No. 2018-10, Codification Improvements to Topic 842, Leases ("ASU 2018-10") and Accounting Standard Update No. 2018-11, Leases (Topic 842): Targeted Improvement ("ASU 2018-11") issued in July 2018 to determine the potential impact to its consolidated financial statements and related disclosures.
+ASU 2018-20